Mike's high-school graduation home button. years

 Down at the lake on a much quieter day

 During the middle of the last century a place called Cimarron Ranch occupied most of what would become Continental Village.
 It was a dude ranch for folks from the city that also rented and stabled horses.
 Older locals remembered riding there.
 At some point a large part of the ranch was sold to developers who turned it into half-acre housing lots.
-I believe it was these developers who built a dam across Canopus Creek and created Cortland Lake.
+I believe it was these developers who built the dam across Canopus Creek that created Cortland Lake.
 Many lots became sites for lakeside homes.

 Our house was halfway up a hill looming over the lake, about four-hundred feet above sea level.
 It felt higher, especially when you walked up the dirt road from the nearest paved street.
 It was set back about a quarter-mile from the water; no one was going to be diving off our deck.
 Through the trees we could see a few homes on the opposite shore.